shoelace-style/shoelace/docs/getting-started/localization.md

 </html>
 ```

-For performance reasons, the `lang` attribute must be on the component itself, not on an ancestor element.
+For performance reasons, the `lang` and `dir` attributes must be on the component itself, not on an ancestor element.

 ```html
 <html lang="es">